netraular/habbo-furni-asset-pipeline/README.md

 ### ✅ Step 2: Extract, Render & Generate Data

-This crucial step processes the raw SWF files, extracting their content, rendering assets, and generating structured data files.
+This crucial step processes the raw SWF files downloaded in Step 1.
+It extracts their content, renders visual assets (images, animations), and generates structured data files.

 *   It uses the **[Habbo-SWF-Furni-Extractor](https://github.com/netraular/Habbo-SWF-Furni-Extractor)** project, a custom .NET tool managed as a submodule.
-*   The tool processes all files from `/assets/furnitures` and produces a structured output in `/assets/extracted`.
+*   The tool processes all files from `/assets/furnitures` and produces a structured output in `/assets/extracted`, including PNGs, GIFs, and local `furni.json` files.

 > **Status:** **Fully implemented** in `pipeline.py`.

 ---

-### ✅ Step 3: Fetch Metadata from Web API
+### ✅ Step 3: Fetch & Process API Metadata

-To enrich the local data, this step fetches additional metadata (like release dates, categories, etc.) from the **[habbofurni.com API](https://habbofurni.com/)**.
+To enrich the locally extracted data, this step fetches additional metadata (like release dates, categories, and multi-language names/descriptions) from a web API.

-*   It uses the **[habbo-furni-data-downloader](https://github.com/netraular/habbo-furni-data-downloader)** project, a custom Python tool managed as a submodule.
+*   It uses the **[habbo-furni-data-downloader](https://github.com/netraular/habbo-furni-data-downloader)** project, a custom Python tool managed as a submodule, to connect to the **[habbofurni.com API](https://habbofurni.com/)**.
-*   The pipeline automatically downloads the necessary data from the `.com` and `.es` hotels.
+*   The pipeline downloads data from both the `.com` (English) and `.es` (Spanish) hotels and merges them to create a more complete record.
-*   It then processes and merges this data, creating a structured database in `/assets/metadata_processed`, where each furni has its own folder containing a `data.json` file.
+*   The final, processed metadata is saved in `/assets/metadata_processed`, where each furni has its own folder containing a `data.json` file.
+*   **Note:** This step only handles JSON metadata.
+The actual asset files (`.swf`, `.png`) are managed by Steps 1 and 2.

 > **Status:** **Fully implemented** in `pipeline.py`.